tincore/tincore-aut/README.md

-# Tincore Authorisation
+# Tincore Authorization

-This is a simple Oauth2 authorisation server.
+This is a simple Oauth2 authorization server.
 You can create users and register clients.

 It is preconfigured for Gliderun app.